-- A writes one line for all elements, species and phases. - P writes one line for all phases sorted with stable first, then max 10 entered phases in decreasing stability, finally the dormant in decreasing stability. - STATE_VARIABLES asks for state variable symbol and lists it value.
-Can also be used for the current value of model parameters as Curie temperature, TC(BCC), MQ&FE(FCC), etc.
+A writes one line for all elements, species and phases.

+- P writes one line for all phases sorted with stable first, then max 10 entered phases in decreasing stability, finally the dormant in decreasing stability. - STATE_VARIABLES asks for state variable symbol and lists it value.
+For the value of model parameter identifiers like the Curie temperature, TC(BCC), mobility, MQ&FE(FCC), etc. use the LIST MODEL_PARAM_VAL.